Piqua Bad Boy Becomes 'One Man Air Force'

 By Judy Deeter

-PIQUA - On July 6, 1986, a statue of Piqua aviator and hometown hero, the late Don Gentile, was dedicated (pictured above).
-The statue is located in downtown Piqua on Veterans Way near the corner of North Main and East High streets.
+PIQUA - On July 6, 1986, a statue of Piqua aviator and hometown hero, the late Don Gentile, was dedicated.
+The statue (pictured at the bottom of the article) is located in downtown Piqua on Veterans Way near the corner of North Main and East High streets.
 Most visitors stop by to read the description of the medals he won and the planes he flew, but the real story of his life can be seen in the replica of his face—the happy-go-lucky smile and eyes that look to the sky.

 Don Gentile was born in Piqua on December 6, 1920 at the home of his maternal grandmother on Garnsey Street.
 He was named Dominic Salvatore Gentile by his Italian immigrant parents Pasquale “Patsy” and Josephine Gentile.